Characterizing Truthful Multi-Armed Bandit Mechanisms: Proof of Lemma

-The ``only if'' direction is a consequence of Observation~\ref{observation:exploration-separated-implies-weakly-separated}.
-Here we prove the ``if'' direction.
-For bid profile $b$, realization $\rho$, agent $l$ and round $t$, the tuple $(b; \rho; l; t)$ is called an \emph{influence-tuple} if round $t$ is $(b,\rho)$-influential with influencing agent $l$.
+In this section we present the full proof of Lemma~\ref{lem:scalefree-and-iia-implies-equivalent-conditions}.
+Recall that the ``only if'' direction is a consequence of Observation~\ref{obs:weakly-separated}.
+We focus on the ``if'' direction.

+For bid profile $b$, \realization $\rho$, agent $l$ and round $t$, the tuple $(b; \rho; l; t)$ is called an \emph{influence-tuple} if round $t$ is $(b,\rho)$-influential with influencing agent $l$.
 Suppose allocation $\A$ is weakly separated but not exploration-separated.
-Then there is a \emph{counterexample}: an influence-tuple $(b; \rho; l; t)$ such that round $t$ is not bid-independent w.r.t. realization $\rho$.
+Then there is a \emph{counterexample}: an influence-tuple $(b; \rho; l; t)$ such that round $t$ is not bid-independent w.r.t. \realization $\rho$.
 We prove that such counterexample can occur only if $b_l\in S_l(b_{-l})$, for some finite set $S_l(b_{-l})\subset \R$ that depends only on $b_{-l}$.

 \begin{proposition} Let \A\ be as in Lemma~\ref{lem:scalefree-and-iia-implies-equivalent-conditions}.
 Assume \A\ is weakly separated.
 Then for each agent $l$ and each bid profile $b_{-l}$ there exists a finite set $S_l(b_{-l})\subset \R$ with the following property: for each counterexample $(b_l, b_{-l}; \rho; l; t)$ it is the case that $b_l\in S_l(b_{-l})$. \end{proposition}